joe-seth/joe-seth/README.md

 ### :woman_technologist: About Me :
 I am a Data Scientist and a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Kenya.
-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope:  I'm all about tech.
+I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

-- :seedling: Exploring Technical Content Writing.
+- :muscle: My greatest strength is in Data Analytics, Data Science, Machine Learning and Deep Learning.

 - :zap: In my free time, I perform ethical hacking and penetration testing for diverse organizations.

 - :mailbox:How to reach me: mrjoemaina01@gmail.com